explosion/thinc/website/docs/usage-config.md

 <infobox variant="warning">

-**A note on validating generators:** If a value is an generator, it won't be validated further, since this would mean having to execute and consume it.
+**A note on validating generators:** If a value is a generator, it won't be validated further, since this would mean having to execute and consume it.
 Generators can potentially be infinite – like the decaying schedule in this example – so checking its return value isn't viable.